 SoFi Invest Review

 Like most of the new mini-brokers SoFi offers an investing app with no commissions.
-This used to be a differentiator, but these days, many traditional discount brokers are no commission as well.
+This used to be a differentiator, but these days, many traditional discount brokers have no commission as well.
 Investing by app makes it seem easier and faster than having to log into a computer, although the process is the same.

-The key feature of mini-brokers is the ability to by partial shares, known as fractional shares of companies.
+The key feature of mini-brokers is the ability to buy partial shares, known as fractional shares of companies.
 In other words, you can invest in stocks even if you don’t want to invest enough to buy a whole share.
 SoFi calls its fractional shares Stock Bits.
 Stock Bits are essentially an internal account mechanism that assigns you a partial share.
-You get partial dividend, and partial stock splits, and so on.
+You get partial dividends, partial stock splits, and so on.
 You do not get a partial vote, although most SoFi investors won’t miss that.
 Not all stocks are allowed to be bought as Stock Bits.

 You can buy stock bits by dollar amount rather than share amount.
-In other words, you can buy $200 of GM invest exactly $200, rather than having to buy 4 shares at $53, for example, and ending up with an investment of $212.
+In other words, you can buy $200 of GM and invest exactly $200, rather than having to buy 4 shares at $53, for example, and ending up with an investment of $212.
 Unlike regular, full-share, stock trades, Stock Bits trades are only executed once per day around market close, which means your stock price may have changed since you entered your partial share trade.
 For this reason, there are no limit orders allowed on Stock Bits.
 Several companies like Stash and others also offer fractional shares.